IMAFDI/NIDS_PROJECT/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project in not been licensed unber any License.
+You can are free to use and give your inputs.

 ---